Allyedge/allydb/README.md

 An in-memory database similar to Redis, built using Elixir.

+> **Warning**
+AllyDB now includes all the essential features as originally planned.
+Additional roadmap features may or may not be added in the future.
+However, the project remains a great resource for learning how to create a similar project, and AllyDB can still be used since all the basic features are available.
+Thank you for your interest and support!

 ## Roadmap

 `(?)` means that the item is an idea, but it is unclear how it will be implemented, or how the implementation will look like.